JessiChartier/p-dat/situational_judgement_6.md

 # Situational Judgement

+The Situational Judgement section assess how you approach situations encountered in the workplace.
+They are built around hypothetical scenarios to which you would be expected to react accordingly.

 Read the passage and select how you would most likely and least likely respond

 ## Question 1